glenlong/wedding/src/content/posts/father-of-the-bride-speech/etiquette.md

 ## Avoid These Pitfalls and Deliver a Perfectly Pitched Speech

-Now you know exactly what to watch out for, it'll be easy to deliver a father of the bride speech that stays on the right side of good etiquette.
+Now you know exactly what to watch out for, it'll be easy to deliver a Father of the Bride speech that stays on the right side of good etiquette.

 Keep these points in mind when you're writing your speech and be sure to revisit once you're done.